Starý Jičín: History

 The first written mention of Jičín is from 1240, when the castle was mentioned.
 The castle was built here in the late 12th or in the early 13th century, originally as a guard castle on the Amber Road.
 The nearby market village was established soon after the castle.

+Demographics

+Transport

+The I/48 road (the unfinished section of the D48 motorway, part of the European route E462), which connects the D1 motorway with Frýdek-Místek, passes through the municipality.

 Sights

-The landmark of the municipality is the Starý Jičín Castle on a hill above the village.
+The main landmark of the municipality is the Starý Jičín Castle, located on a hill above the village.
 For centuries, none of the owners cared about the castle and at the beginning of the 20th century, it became a ruin.
 Since 1996, it has been owned by the municipality and partial repairs were made.

-The second monument is the complex of the parish Church of Saint Wenceslaus with a rebuilt Renaissance tower.
+The second notable monument is the complex of the Church of Saint Wenceslaus with a rebuilt Renaissance tower.
+The church was built in the Gothic style before 1374 and was rebuilt in the Renaissance and Baroque styles in the second half of the 16th century, at the end of the 17th century and in the first quarter of the 18th century.

+A landmark of the centre of Starý Jičín is a stone fountain.
+It was created in the Empire style in 1836.
+It is decorated with a metal sculpture of the Guardian Angel.